 Fourth, POSAs knew that serum half-life could be greatly extended by fusing the soluble receptor to portions of an IgG heavy chain, improving the receptor's usefulness as a therapeutic.
-Ex.
-1002 ¶138; Ex.
+Id. ¶151; Ex.
 1032, 527; Ex.
 1005, 347.
 For example, Zettlmeissl reports that the serum half-life of a CD4:IgG1 hinge fusion protein was "about 50-fold higher than the reported value for the half-life of soluble CD4 in rabbits."
 Ex.
 1005, 350-51.
 As Patent Owner admitted during prosecution, soluble TNFR has a very short half-life that is unsuitable for use therapeutically.
 See Ex.
-1020 ("The rapid elimination and thus the short half-life of p75sTNFR in vivo, however, made it imperative to enlarge the molecule.").
+1020, 9 ("The rapid elimination and thus the short halflife of p75sTNFR in vivo, however, made it imperative to enlarge the molecule.").

 This provided yet another reason to prepare a TNFR:hinge IgG fusion protein.

 Fifth, Smith notes that to use TNFR therapeutically, it is necessary to first obtain practical yields of purified TNFR via host cell expression of the recombinant protein.
 Ex.
 1004, 2:15-25.
 Watson explains that one advantage of incorporating IgG functionality into a fusion protein is that it simplifies purification from cell culture.
 Ex.
 1003, 2224; Ex.
-1002 ¶135.
+1002 ¶148.
 POSAs were therefore also motivated to prepare a TNFR fusion protein to simplify purification of the receptor.
 Ex.
-1002 ¶135.
+1002 ¶148.

-3. The POSA Had a Reasonable Expectation of Success in Preparing the Fusion Proteins Recited in the '522 Patent Claims
+3. The POSA Had a Reasonable Expectation of Success in Preparing the Fusion Proteins Claimed in the '182 Patent

-The POSA had a reasonable expectation of success in preparing the fusion proteins recited in the '522 patent claims by applying Watson's method to the soluble TNFR disclosed by Smith.
+The POSA had a reasonable expectation of success in preparing the claimed fusion proteins by applying Watson's method to the soluble TNFR disclosed by Smith.
 Ex.
-1002 ¶¶140-144.
+1002 ¶153-157.
 Watson's method had been used successfully with receptors from two different protein families: CD4 and pln HR.
 Ex.
 1003, 2228; Ex.
-1002 ¶¶140, 142.
+1002 ¶153, 155.
 Moreover, Watson expressly suggests using the method to make fusion proteins with other receptors, stating "[t]he work described here establishes that nonimmunoglobulin superfamily receptors ... can also be converted into [IgG fusion proteins]."
 Ex.
-1003, 2228;
+1003, 2228; Ex.
+1002 ¶153, 161.

+POSAs routinely used recombinant DNA techniques to combine known polynucleotide sequences.
 Ex.
-1002 ¶¶140, 161.
+1002 ¶¶155.
 The DNA sequences and host cell expression techniques needed to prepare TNFR:IgG1 hinge fusion proteins were well known in the art.
+Id. ¶¶91-93, 104, 154 (noting Watson and Capon used the same IgG1 heavy chain sequence); Ex.
+1050.
+The '182 patent admits that "standard procedures" are used for cultivating and cloning the host cells, and that "usual methods of protein chemistry" can be used to purify the fusion protein.
 Ex.
-1002 ¶¶94-97, 107, 141 (noting Watson and Capon used the same IgG1 heavy chain sequence); Ex.
-1050.
+1031, 21:3-10; Ex.
+1002 ¶¶45-46.